cesarnml/vim-notes/my-notes.md

 #### Tip 58 - Jump to the Filename Under the Cursor

 - `gf` - navigates to filename under cursor (`go to file`)
-- `bundler.vim` - might be a useful plugin to incorporate to enahnce gf power
+- `bundler.vim` - might be a useful plugin to incorporate to enhance gf power
 - `<C-]>` - jump to method definition from invocation (may need some initial config to work)

 #### Tip 59 - Snap Between Files Using Global Marks